import numpy as np

 As is identified above and further confirmed with these two plots, this time series has multiple seasonality and complex seasonality patterns.
 For this kind of time series, ARIMA (a common time series model) will not work very well.

-method.
+Here, we also try to decompose the time series with the STL method.
 The period is $24\times 7$ hours because from most of the plots above (and from the previous EDA section on daily data), there is a weekly cycle, and there are $24\times 7$ hours in a week.
 Of course, there are other seasonalities in this data, but the period mentioned above should demonstrate well this decomposition.

 plt.rcParams.update({'figure.figsize':(10,9)})